-I am a member of the Editorial Boards for Early Medieval Europe and for the Brepols series, Studies in the Early Middle Ages.
-I am also Co-editor for the Society for Medieval Archaeology Monograph Series.
-I sit on the research committee for one of the largest commercial archaeological companies in the UK, Oxford Archaeology, and have previously served as an academic advisor to the project steering the publication of the Staffordshire Hoard.
+I am a member of the Editorial Board for the Brepols series, Studies in the Early Middle Ages and have previously sat on the Editorial Board for the Journal Early Medieval Europe and served as Co-Editor for the Society for Medieval Archaeology Monograph Series.
+I sit on the Research Committee for Oxford Archaeology, and have previously served as an academic advisor to the project steering the publication of the Staffordshire Hoard.

 - Archaeology Unit of Assessment Lead for Research Excellence Framework 2021